Silence is golden, as the saying goes. But silence has many meanings in intercultural communication.

 Conversely, in countries like Italy and Spain, it is perfectly acceptable for everybody to talk at once or to interrupt a speaker.
 Silence in a meeting would be uncomfortable and awkward.
 Silence in response to a question would suggest not that you were thinking, but that you didn’t know the answer.

-There is no right or wrong way to use silence.
+There is no right or wrong way to use silence in different cultures.
 The key to successful communication is to understand what it means to others.

 WRITTEN BY SUE BRYANT